 A broad spectrum of monitoring tools, supplemented by notifications and alerts provided by Azure remain constantly on.
 This includes intrusion detection and email confirmations of network access.

 Are all desktops protected using regularly updated virus, worm, spyware and malicious code software?

 Are servers protected using industry hardening practices?
 Are the practices documented?

 Security services are utilized regularly to provide system security audits.

 Is there active vendor patch management for all operating systems, network devices and applications?

 Yes.
-This is provided by Linode and AWS automatically via their service.
+This is provided by Azure automatically via their service.

 Are all production system errors and security events recorded and preserved?

 Logs are preserved for a minimum of 1 month, with some remaining up to 6 months, depending on severity and action required.

 Are security events and log data regularly reviewed?